Board of Adjustment

 The Board of Adjustment meets the fourth Tuesday of each month in the City Commission Room at 200 3rd St. N. Notice of such hearings are published in the Fargo Forum once each week for two successive weeks before the meeting.

-Meetings are broadcast live on TV Fargo channel 12 (Cable ONE digital channel 56) and can be seen live by video stream on www.cityoffargo.com/streaming.
+Meetings are broadcast live on cable channel TV Fargo 56 and can be seen live by video stream on www.cityoffargo.com/streaming.
 They are rebroadcast each Tuesday at 9 a.m. for one month following the meeting.